 The most important shift, though?

-Here at Boost Blog Traffic, we receive 50-100 new email subscribers per day exclusively through word-of-mouth.
+Here at Smart Blogger, we receive 50-100 new email subscribers per day exclusively through word-of-mouth.
 That’s not search engine traffic.
 That’s not advertising.
 That’s just readers talking about us on social networks.

 It also grows over time.
 The larger your audience becomes, the more readers you have talking about you, and the more visitors you receive.
 It’s a snowball of traffic that just keeps getting bigger and bigger.

 For the most part, they’re still a one-way street.

 Yes, some newsletter publishers give you digital archives and buttons to share past issues, but are your readers using those features?
 Nopers.
 They just forward the newsletter to somebody they think might like it.

 While that’s certainly appreciated, one forward usually exposes you to just one person, where one share on Facebook or Twitter exposes you to hundreds or thousands.
 It’s an enormous difference.
 Where your newsletter might get forwarded to a dozen people, the same article on a blog could reach hundreds of new readers.